lwanger/cooked_input/CONTRIBUTING.md

 whatever the caller asked for, so `Any` is sometimes the honest annotation — the `**options` bags and `Convertor.__call__` especially.
 Prefer a real type wherever one exists.

+### Docstrings do not restate types

+Write `:param precision:`, never `:param int precision:`, and do not write `:rtype:` at all.
+The docs build runs [`sphinx-autodoc-typehints`](https://github.com/tox-dev/sphinx-autodoc-typehints), which renders each parameter's type and the return type from the signature.
+A type written in a docstring as well is not merely redundant — it *wins*, so it silently shadows the annotation and is free to drift out of date.
+Several did: `get_int` was documented `:rtype: int` long after it had learned to return `None` for a blank optional response.

+Say in prose what the annotation cannot.
+Where the honest annotation is `Any` — `get_input`, `process_value`, `Convertor.__call__` — the `:return:` text has to carry the meaning that the bare `Any` does not, so it explains that the type is whatever the convertor produced.

+Two things to know about the docstrings themselves, both of which used to pass unnoticed and now fail the build:

+* Everything in a docstring must be indented consistently.
+A line at column 0 defeats the dedent and leaves every *other* line looking over-indented to docutils.
+* The body of a `:param:` that wraps to a second line must be indented past the field marker.

+`sphinx-autodoc-typehints` is pinned to a compatible release for the same reason Sphinx is: the build runs with `-W`, so a release that reports forward references differently would break the docs without a commit here.

+This rule is about the library. `cooked_input/examples/` is exempt from `ANN`, so a type in one of those docstrings is the only type information there is — leave it alone.

 ### Faking console input

 `cooked_input` reads from the console, so nearly every test needs a fake keyboard.
 Use the